bootup(7) — Linux manual page

 A number of different components are involved in the boot of a

 Linux system.
-Immediately after power-up, the system firmware
+Immediately after power-up, the system firmware will

-a boot loader (e.g. systemd-boot(7) or GRUB[1]) stored on a
+boot loader (e.g. systemd-boot(7) or GRUB[1]) stored on a

 persistent storage device.
-This boot loader will then invoke an
+This boot loader will then invoke an OS

-other types of firmware, this firmware may also load the kernel
+types of firmware, this firmware may also load the kernel

 directly.